+Pennsylvania is in the midst of a serious mental health crisis.
+It touches every Pennsylvania family in one way or another whether it is through substance use disorders or another challenge.
+As a career prosecutor, I've seen the effects of this crisis first hand.
+Too often, when something tragic happens in our communities you can often trace that person's life back and find a time when a mental health issue went undiagnosed or untreated.

+It doesn't have to be like this.

-One in five Pennsylvanians suffers from a mental health condition.
-Hundreds of thousands more have a substance use disorder, with 45% of those people suffering from both.
-If you or someone you care about needs help, they need access to the appropriate care to help them on their recovery journey.
-Unfortunately, too many Pennsylvania residents do not get the care that they need and deserve because their insurer has wrongly denied coverage of a necessary treatment or because insurance provides too little assistance, making it unaffordable.
+Too many Pennsylvania residents do not get the care that they need and deserve because their have been wrongly denied coverage of a necessary treatment or because their insurance provides too little assistance, making it unaffordable.

 If a health plan includes coverage for mental health or substance use disorder treatment (sometimes collectively referred to as 'behavioral health'), both state and federal law require that plan to cover treatment for mental health and substance use disorder the same way they cover physical health concerns.
 This principle is called "parity," because the coverages are supposed to be "on par" with each other.

 As Attorney General, I swore an oath to defend all Pennsylvanians, including the hundreds of thousands who have mental health or substance use disorders.
-That includes standing up to insurance companies if they illegally deny necessary care to you or a loved one.
-If you feel you have been treated unfairly by your insurer, call my office's Health Care Section toll-free at 1-877-888-4877, email us at healthcare@attorneygeneral.gov, or visit www.attorneygeneral.gov/health-care-form.
-And if you need help locating treatment, please contact the Governor's hotline at 1-800-662-HELP.
+That includes advocating for patients if they are wrongly denied necessary care.

+If you feel you have been treated unfairly by your insurer, call my office's Health Care Section toll-free at 1-877-888-4877, email us at healthcare@ attorneygeneral.gov, or visit www.attorneygeneral.gov/health-care-form.
+And if you need help locating treatment, please contact the PA Get Help hotline at 1-800-662-HELP (4357).

+As Attorney General, I plan to focus on the mental health crisis with every tool available to me.
+If you are experiencing mental health challenges in your life please know that you are not alone, It's ok to be not ok and there is no wrong door to ask for help.
+As we address our communities collective mental health challenges, our families will be stronger and more secure and our communities will be safer.